 $900 bonus cash back after you spend $6,000 on purchases in the first three months

 |Other things to know||Other things to know||Other things to know|

 Business Advantage Unlimited Cash Rewards card vs. Capital One Spark Cash Plus

 Though the Capital One Spark Cash Plus card carries a sizable annual fee, this should be easy to offset via cash back earnings.
 In fact, if you spend just $19,000 per year with the card (just under $1,600 per month), its earnings will beat out those of the Business Advantage Unlimited Cash Rewards card.
-Big spenders will also love the card’s unique two-tiered sign-up bonus offer, which can get you up to a $1,000 cash bonus ($500 once you spend $5,000 in the first three months, and an additional $500 once you spend $50,000 in the first six months).
+Big spenders will also love the card’s welcome bonus offer, which can get you a $1,200 cash bonus once you spend $30,000 in the first three months.
 However, one potential downside is that the Spark Cash Plus is a charge card.
 This means you won’t be able to carry a balance – you must pay your charges off in full each month.
 That could be a deal-breaker if you’re hoping for some payment flexibility in your business card.